AstraLuma/upkeep/piston/README.md

 Give the client-side the named URLs `push:register` and `push:unregister`.
 TODO: Format

+Email is also supported in the form of `mailto:` addresses.

-The application can use `piston.notify(user)` to pass a notification to all subscriptions.
-There is not data associated with it at this time because Chrome/GCM don't support `PushEvent.data` and I don't feel like writing a polyfill.
+The application can use `piston.notify(user, text)` to pass a notification to all subscriptions.
+The text is only used with email, not WebPush because encryption is hard.